 The meaning of life events is up to you.
 You get to choose the level of importance you give to something.

 Remember your desired emotional state(s) from part one.
 With each situation that you give meaning to (via your core beliefs and perspectives), you are either supporting your mental and emotional well-being or hindering it.

 This is the final foundational piece before moving on.
 Let’s build upon the previous section of the meaning you give to life.

 How often are do you feel frustrated, angry, or concerned about events going on around you or in the world in general?
-Maybe it’s a family situation, a political event, or the price of food/rent/gas, or being in ‘lockdown’ because of COVID-19.
+Maybe it’s a family situation, a political event, or the price of food/rent/gas, or restrictions due to COVID-19.

 What is in your control, always, is how you respond to life events.
-You get to decide what is important to you (your perspectives/truth/beliefs), and how much meaning to give something.
+You get to decide what is important to you (your perspectives/truth/beliefs), and the meaning you give to an event.

 There is where your power and your responsibility reside.
 You get to decide what you are going to give your energy to.
 If something is outside of your control and you decide to worry about it, that’s your choice.

-There is one another aspect to this; your area of influence.
+There is one other aspect to this – your area of influence.